- Gold price has been on an uptrend since 2018. However, its performance in 2025 has been breathtaking. Check our gold price forecast now.

 This article was originally written in December 2024 and is regularly updated to reflect the latest gold market trends and price action

-High Treasury Yields Limit Gold Price Upside
+Shaky US Treasury Yields Strengthen Gold Price Upside

 Gold News Update: Gold Hits New Highs as Tariff Risks and Dollar Weakness Fuel Flight to Safety